Associate Professor Oindrila Mukherjee

 340 LOH | 331-8034 | firstname.lastname@example.org |

 Oindrila Mukherjee grew up in India, where she worked as a journalist for the nation’s oldest English language newspaper The Statesman.
 She has attended university on three continents.
 Before joining Grand Valley in Fall 2011, she was the Creative Writing Fellow in Fiction at Emory University.
-Her literary interests include postcolonial Anglophone literature, South Asian writing in English and translation, magical realism, British Modernism, the novel, and folktales and mythology.
+Her literary interests include postcolonial Anglophone literature, South Asian writing in English and translation, magical realism, the novel, and folktales and mythology.
 She primarily writes fiction and nonfiction, and translates Bengali literature to English.
 Her work has appeared in Salon, The Kenyon Review, The Oxford Anthology of Bengali Literature, Arts & Letters, The Greensboro Review, The Writers’ Chronicle, Arts & Letters, Crab Orchard Review, Los Angeles Review of Books and elsewhere.
-Her short stories have been nominated for a Pushcart Prize and The Best American Short Stories.
+Her short stories have been nominated for the Pushcart Prize and The Best American Short Stories.
 She has written extensively about two of her passions–-books and tennis–-for Scroll, an Indian magazine with a worldwide readership of over 6 million.
 She also serves as a Consulting Editor for the journal Aster(ix).
 She contributes regularly to the Indian magazine Scroll, where she also writes a literary series called "Bottom Shelf” in which she discusses lesser-known or forgotten books with an Indian connection.
 Currently, she is working on a collection of stories and a novel.

 At GVSU, Oindrila teaches fiction, nonfiction, and magazine writing courses and the multi-genre introductory creative writing class.
 She serves on the university’s International Education Committee.
 She has been nominated by the College of Liberal Arts and Sciences for the Burch, Jacobs & Moore Teaching Excellence Award and the Distinguished Early Career Scholar Award.